php/php-langspec/spec/14-classes.md

 ####Class `DivisionByZeroError`

 An instance of this class is thrown when an attempt is made to divide a number by zero, e.g. when using the remainder operators ([`%`](10-expressions.md#multiplicative-operators) and [`%=`](10-expressions.md#compound-assignment)).
-Note that this happens only for integer operations, float division produces `float(INF)` and a non-fatal error instead.
+Note that this happens only for integer operations, regular float division (`/`) produces a non-fatal error instead.
 The class type is defined, as follows:

 ```PHP